 In addition, students should seriously consider learning Russian, Japanese or German because many people of these nationalities are deeply involved in the development of spacecraft components.

-Graduate students seeking a master’s or doctorate degrees to augment their undergraduate or graduate education can take advanced courses in:
+Graduate students seeking a master’s in aerospace engineering or doctorate degrees to augment their undergraduate or graduate education can take advanced courses in:

 - Aerodynamics and fluid mechanics

 - The study of air flow over a body, such as the wings on an aircraft or spacecraft.

 - The study of how inertial, elastic and aerodynamic forces interact.